electricimp/Usb/README.md

 # [UsbHost](./UsbHost/)

-The UsbHost class acts as a wrapper around the hardware.usb object and manages USB device connections, disconnections, transfers and driver selection.
+The UsbHost class acts as a wrapper around the Imp API hardware.usb object and manages USB device connections, disconnections, transfers and driver selection.
 This library is a prerequisite to other libraries.

 Drivers compatible with the UsbHost class extend the UsbDriverBase class. [click here](./UsbHost/USB-DRIVER-BASE.md) for documentation.